-For additional information on entering the SYSFILE configurator, refer to Chapter 4.
+For additional information on entering the SYSFILE configurator, refer to Chapter 4, "Using the System Generator (SYSGEN)."

-Using the SYSFILE Configurator Help FacilityThe help facility enables you to identify quickly the function and syntax of SYSFILE configurator commands and options.The help facility operates similarly to the global help facility.
+Using the SYSFILE Configurator Help Facility

+The help facility enables you to identify quickly the function and syntax of SYSFILE configurator commands and options.

+The help facility operates similarly to the global help facility.
 Example 8-2 demonstrates using the SYSFILE configurator's help facility to list all available SYSFILE commands.
 To obtain the list of commands, enter HELP at the SYSFILE configurator prompt: